 Up to 30 user accounts with unique names and passwords may be defined for authorised operators (Administrators, Supervisors Operators and Upgraders) of the module.
 Operators using the Local Console enter their name and password to authenticate directly with the module.
 Operators using the remote management application issue commands to the encryptor.
 Password based authentication is used between the management station and the module to authenticate each user.
 If the user is authenticated then Diffie-Hellman Key Agreement is employed to establish secure AES SNMPv3 privacy keys allowing the transport of secure messages to and from the module.
 Commands from the remote management application are individually authenticated to ensure Data Origin Authentication and Data Integrity.
 Data Origin Authentication, based on the names and passwords, ensures the authenticity of the user claiming to have sent the command.
 Users employing the module's security functions and cryptographic algorithms, over the Data Input and Output ports, authenticate via certificates that have been generated and signed by a common Certificate Authority (CA).
-The modules exchange Key Encryption Keys and Data Encryption keys using RSA-OAEP-256 public key transport in accordance with NIST SP800-56B (subsequent DEKs are transferred using AES key wrapping authenticated with HMAC-SHA256 in accordance with the IG D.9).
+The modules exchange Key Encryption Keys and Data Encryption Keys using RSA-OAEP-256 public key transport in accordance with NIST SP800-56B Section 9.
 Alternatively, ECDH ephemeral key agreement is used for the purpose of establishing DEKs in accordance with NIST SP800-56A.